NPLK14019U Plant Nutrition and Soil Fertility

 MSc Programme in Environmental Science

-The course is organized in 3 major themes:
+The course is organized in three major themes:

-Theme 2: Plant Nutritional Physiology: The key-roles of plant nutrients in plant metabolism
+Theme 2, Plant Nutritional Physiology: The key-roles of plant nutrients in plant metabolism and how climate change will affect the nutritional status of plants and their ability to resist draught, salinity and acidity stresses.

-The course deals with strategies for sustainable management of inorganic fertilizers, animal manures and green manures in order optimize plant productivity and to reduce nutrient losses to the environment.
+The course deals with strategies for sustainable management of inorganic fertilizers, organic manures and green manures in order optimize plant productivity, nutrient use efficiency and to reduce nutrient losses to the environment.
+Focus will also be on how the use of synthetic fertilizers and organic manures may impact climate change, and how potential impacts may be mitigated through best management practices of fertilizers and manures as well as through increased used of bio-based and recycled fertilizers.

 The course is mainly focused on temperate plant production systems, but has an international perspective and will also include minor topics within low-input and warmer climate plant production systems.

-The course provides important key-competences for all career paths dealing with soil, water and plants.
-It is fundamental for jobs providing plant and soil based consultancy services for plant producers (agriculture, horticulture and forestry), in public administration or in international organizations dealing with plant production and sustainability issues, as well as teaching and research at college and university level.
+The course provides important key-competences for all career paths dealing with sustainable management of soil, water and plants in a changing climate.
+It is fundamental for jobs providing plant and soil based consultancy services for plant producers (agriculture, horticulture and forestry), in public administration or in international organizations dealing with plant production, nature management and sustainability issues, as well as teaching and research at college and university levels.

-- To obtain advanced and applicable knowledge on the biological and chemical processes affecting plant nutrient availability and losses of nutrients applied in inorganic fertilizers, organic manures and soil amendments commonly used in modern plant production.
+You will obtain advanced and applicable knowledge on the biological, chemical and physical processes affecting plant nutrient availability and losses of nutrients applied in inorganic fertilizers, organic manures and soil amendments commonly used in modern plant production, and how this affects soil organic matter stability, carbon sequestration and emission of greenhouse gases.

-- To obtain detailed knowledge on the functioning of essential plant nutrients in plant metabolism - at all key-steps from the molecular level to the whole plant and ecosystem level.
+You will obtain in-depth knowledge on the functionality of essential plant nutrients in plant metabolism at all key-steps from the cellular to the whole plant and ecosystem levels.
+You will obtain contemporary knowledge on how climate change may affect the nutritional status of plants and their ability to resist stress.

-- With this knowledge you become capable to evaluate plant and soil nutrient status, to diagnose plant nutrient disorders and to plan fertilization strategies at the crop and system level.
+You will become capable of evaluating plant and soil nutrient status, to diagnose plant nutrient disorders and to plan fertilization strategies at the crop and field system levels.

-- Describe the biological and chemical processes affecting soil fertility, with a special focus on processes controlling the availability of essential plant nutrients.
+- Describe the biological and chemical processes affecting soil fertility, with a special focus on processes controlling the availability of essential plant nutrients, soil carbon sequestration and greenhouse gas emissions.

-- Describe key-aspects of plant nutritional physiology and the functionality of nutrients in plants
+- Describe key-aspects of plant nutritional physiology and the functionality of nutrients in plants, including the effects of climate change and how the nutritional status affects plant resilience to stress

 - Describe the effects of fertilization and soil fertility management on crop yield and quality

-- Demonstrate an overview on the effects of fertilization on nutrient losses to the environment
+- Demonstrate an overview on the effects of fertilization on plant growth, nutrient losses and greenhouse gas emissions to the environment

-- Suggest appropriate remediation strategies to restore/optimize soil fertility and plant productivity
+- Suggest appropriate and sustainable remediation strategies to restore and optimize soil fertility and plant productivity.

 For Danish students we recommend the following courses: